marcvhoof/genesys-zu-pynq-notes/README.md

 * The SYZYGY ADC/DAC can be used either over the native ZMOD port (only 1 available) or over the FMC-2-ZMOD adapter

 ## Current progress and known problems
-This repository has not yet been synced!
-Final files are expected before 2.7.2023

-error: /usr/lib/libxrt_core.so: cannot open shared object file: No such file or directory / ln waarschijnlijk niet mee gedownload om XRT te builden moet /usr/bin/grep: /proc/cpuinfo: No such file or directory

 * The WIFI - WILC1500 is recognised but fails to start the firmware and is not yet useable.
 I suspect it is a problem with the WILC1500 on-flash firmware or GPIO.
 * The audio chip is not yet included.
 * Only a selection of Pynq libraries is included (and/or tested)